- Email: firstname.lastname@example.org

 Main Research Focus

-- History of international relations: PhD research topic on Power, Language, and Deterrence: US-China Competition in East Asia in the time frame of post-Cold War era.
+- History of international relations: PhD research topic on Power, Language, and Deterrence: US-China relations in East Asia in post-Cold War era

 Other Research Interests